fmalina/revisions-blocl/privacy.md

 Privacy policy
 ==============
 Blocl will not share or sell your **email address**.
 Your details will not be passed to 3rd parties.
 We never reveal your email address to other members, all emails sent are forwarded to your email through our dedicated messaging system.

 **Phone numbers** are available only to confirmed plus members.
-Controls on your profile page allow to show phone number only to those members you talk to.
+Controls on your profile page allow showing phone number only to those members you talk to.

 We only ever show 1st initial of member's **last name**.
 We actively remove personally identifiable information from listings.

 ---

 Your privacy is very important to us.
 Our privacy policy is in accordance with all guidelines set by the Online Privacy Alliance and international data protection legislation.

 Any personal details you supply to us via this website will be stored and held securely, solely for the purposes of providing you with the advice and/or